Career Growth and Strategy Promotions, Raises and Negotiations

 Focus on what matters.

-Asking for a raise or a promotion isn't an emotional plea for "what you deserve"—it is a business talk about risk.
-By stopping the habit of using a backup plan just to feel safe, you stop depending on luck and start using financial pressure.
-When you view your career by looking at replacement costs and market value, you change from an employee asking for a favor to a key part of the business that they cannot afford to lose.
+Asking for a raise isn't an emotional plea for "what you deserve."
+It's a business conversation about risk.
+Stop treating your backup plan as a comfort item and start treating it as financial pressure.
+When you see your career through the lens of replacement costs and market value, you stop being an employee asking for a favor and become a business asset they can't afford to lose.

 See Tools Now